 Engineers Week 2015 takes place February 22-28, so it’s time to get planning.
-You can find the scoop on a couple of my area’s big celebrations via The Maker Mom’s companion site, STEM Kids Chicago.
-But thanks to last week’s #STEMchat with Georgia Pacific, I’m able to share lots of great ideas for Engineers Week celebrations at home.
+Thanks to last week’s #STEMchat with Georgia Pacific, I’m able to share lots of great ideas for Engineers Week celebrations at home.

 WHAT DID YOU ACCOMPLISH TODAY THANKS TO AN ENGINEER?